mazenmalik/cupid-media/README.md

 If you have any questions or need assistance, please feel free to contact me at malikmazen@gmail.com.

-Excited to work you soon.
+Excited to work with you soon.
 Thank you!

 - Mazen Malik